neva-dev/gradle-fork-plugin/README.md

 #### Password encryption
 By default passwords are kept plain text in `gradle.properties` file - which can be problematic when you have to input there your private passwords, etc.

-That's why Fork plugin by default encrypts all `PASSWORD` properties (those which name ends with "password" or marked explicitly as password in their definition `password()`).
-This way generated `gradle.property` file wont ever again contain any password plaintext.
+That's why Gradle Fork Plugin by default encrypts all `PASSWORD` properties (those which name ends with "password" or marked explicitly as password in their definition `password()`).
+This way generated `gradle.properties` file wont ever again contain any password plaintext.

 To get access to this encrypted password in our build configuration simply apply `com.neva.fork.props` plugin: